abilandz/PH8124/Lecture_6/Lecture_6.md

 line 4
 ```

-We remark that a number of empty characters between the specifier 'i' and the following text is irrelevant — the very same results as above are achieved, for instance, with:
+We remark that a number of empty characters between the specifier 'i' and the following text is irrelevant &mdash; the very same results as above are achieved, for instance, with:

 ```bash
 sed "2iSome text" sedTest.dat